-The students will have to answer 4 full questions, selecting one full question from each module
+In Part-B there will be 2 full questions (with a maximum of three sub questions) from each module the students will have to answer 4 full questions, selecting one full question from each module

-- 1. Tom M. Mitchell, Machine Learning, India Edition 2013, McGraw Hill Education. - 2.
+- Tom M. Mitchell, Machine Learning, India Edition 2013, McGraw Hill Education. - 2.
 Manaranjan Pradhan, U Dinesh Kumar, Machine Learning using Python, Wiley Publication.

-- 1. Trevor Hastie, Robert Tibshirani, Jerome Friedman, h The Elements of Statistical Learning, 2ndedition, springer series in statistics. - 2.
-Ethem Alpaydin, Introduction to machine learning, second edition, MIT press.
+- 1. Trevor Hastie, Robert Tibshirani, Jerome Friedman, h The Elements of Statistical Learning, 2nd edition, springer series in statistics. - Ethem Alpaydin, Introduction to machine learning, second edition, MIT press

-UNIX AND SHELL PROGRAMMINGSEMESTER - V Subject Code BVOCASCT303 IA Marks 20 Number of Lecture Hours/Week 03 Exam Marks 80 Total Number of Lecture Hours 36 Exam Hours 03
+UNIX AND SHELL PROGRAMMING SEMESTER - V

+Subject Code BVOCAS303 IA Marks 20

+Number of Lecture Hours/Week 03 Exam Marks 80

+Total Number of Lecture Hours 36 Exam Hours 03

+CREDITS_03
-To provide introduction to UNIX Operating System and its File System

-To gain an understanding of important aspects related to the SHELL and the process Demonstrate the working of basic commands of Unix environment including file processing Demonstrate the usage of different shell commands, variable and AWK filtering to the given problem

-To provide a comprehensive introduction to SHELL programming, services and utilities
+- To provide introduction to UNIX Operating System and its File System - To gain an understanding of important aspects related to the SHELL and the process - Demonstrate the working of basic commands of Unix environment including file processing - Demonstrate the usage of different shell commands, variable and AWK filtering to the given problem - To provide a comprehensive introduction to SHELL programming, services and utilities.